Remote Desktop Gateway: MFA and access controls for RD Gateway and RD Web

 This has elevated RDP into an everyday requirement, which creates security challenges that RD Gateway and RD Web exist to address.

-However, an essential element of this security — MFA authentication — remains something organizations must configure themselves by integrating RD Gateway with their on-premise AD or cloud Entra ID directories.
+However, an essential element of this security, MFA, remains something organizations must configure themselves by integrating RD Gateway with their on-premise AD or cloud Entra ID directories.

-For organizations that want to keep their RDP infrastructure on-premise, UserLock offers the simplest solution to this MFA puzzle.
+For organizations that want to keep their RDP infrastructure on-premises, UserLock offers the simplest solution to this MFA puzzle.

 Through UserLock, admins can rapidly deploy MFA to RD Gateway by making use of the AD infrastructure their organizations already have.